A3E 2026 Anaheim

 For more than 50 years, Roland’s innovative electronic musical instruments and multimedia products have fueled inspiration in artists and creators around the world.
 Embraced by hobbyists and professionals alike, the company’s trendsetting gear spans multiple categories, from pianos, synthesizers, guitar, drum and percussion, DJ controllers, audio/video solutions, gaming mixers, livestreaming products, and more.
 As technology evolves, Roland and its expanding family of brands, including BOSS, V-MODA, Drum Workshop (DW), PDP, Latin Percussion (LP), and Slingerland, continue to lead the way for music makers and creators, providing modern solutions and seamless creative workflows between hardware products, computers, and mobile devices.

-Saturday, January 24th, 2026; 4:00PM – 5:00PM Pacific Time; Hilton Anaheim; Room TBA
+Saturday, January 24th, 2026; 4:00PM - 5:00PM Pacific Time; Hilton Anaheim, 4th Floor, Palos Verdes Room

 A3E Workshop 15: TBA